MarkDementev/Assets_Data/README.md

 # Overview

 Spring Boot REST application – web-service for storing data of investing assets.
-The service is intended for private investors who do not have enough brokerage applications to control their own assets.
-This problem often arises for investors with average capital, the size of which is already larger than the market average, but less than for creating a family office.
+Designed for private investors who find brokerage apps insufficient.
+The problem often arises for investors with average capital, the size of which is greater than the market median, but less than for creating a family office.

 ## Functionality of version 0.1-b